“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 Jealousy and resentment give birth to many repercussions.
 These sins lead to chain sinning.
 Jealousy and resentment short-circuit everything in the soul.

-Some of us may never become disposed to murder, rape or commit adultery but we may become tempted to express our anger unjustly.
+Some of us may never become disposed to murder, rape, or commit adultery but we may become tempted to express our anger unjustly.
 Yet anger is the prerogative of God and is an attempt to act like God.
-When we exercise anger we pour poison in our souls; it will sour our spirit.
+When we exercise anger, we pour poison into our souls; it will sour our spirit.

 This is the first article of clothing God wants us to divest.
 God wants us to get rid of that silent, abiding anger.
 Something that lasts like this is difficult to eradicate from our lives.
-It is an inveterate, slow burning, long-lasting, smoldering anger which refuses to be pacified.
+It is an inveterate, slow-burning, long-lasting, smoldering anger that refuses to be pacified.
 We love to nurse anger to keep it warm.

 This is a person who has been angry so long that anger has become part of his makeup.
 Anger is the basis of his operations.
 He views all life from this vantage point.
 He becomes hostile, belligerent, warlike in his dealings with everyone.
-His loved ones may have the kindest of intentions toward him but he takes it wrong.
-He is adverse to everything, anything and anybody.
+His loved ones may have the kindest of intentions toward him, but he takes it wrong.
+He is averse to everything, anything, and anybody.
 It makes no difference whether there has been any factual wrong.
 He will suppose you are wronging him.
-His anger is a curved mirror which distorts all his relationships.
+His anger is a curved mirror that distorts all his relationships.
 He carries his hurt because he supposes you are hurting him in everything he does.

-Life is too short to nurture hurts.
+Life is too short of nurturing hurts.
 Anger hurts the person exercising anger more than the object of their anger.
 Frequent fits of anger produce in the soul a propensity toward bitterness and morosity.
-The mind then becomes ulcerated, peevish, querulous and wounded by the least occasion.
+The mind then becomes ulcerated, peevish, querulous, and wounded by the least occasion.
 Anger is the wind that blows out the light of reason.